Lowest Mortgage Rate in Canada. Starting from 2.49%

 • Term certainty with a defined repayment period

-• Refinance at renewal into one mortgage payment (HELOC payments are separate)
+• Potential to refinance at renewal into one mortgage payment, depending on details (HELOC payments are separate)

 Disadvantages of a second mortgage over a HELOC:

-• Higher initial costs through setup fees (note that True North typically charges fewer fees than some alternative or private lenders)
+• Higher initial costs through setup fees (note that True North tries to find your most cost-effective solution)

 • Higher risk of foreclosure if you miss payments on your second mortgage